Learn all of the Roulette bets like Voisin du Zero,

 UK Significant T&C: #AD New players only, Maximum bonus is £123, Max bet with bonus is £5, No max cash out, Wagering is 50x – Skrill & Neteller excluded, Eligibility is restricted for suspected abuse.
 Full T&C’s apply.

-One of the great things about roulette, is that is has such a rich variety of bets that you can make on the table.
-The only games that comes close is craps.
-You'll find all of the different bets in the menu -it's always worth studying your options- you'll get more out of the game.
+One of the great things about roulette, is that it has such a rich variety of bets that you can make on the table.
+The only other game that comes close is craps.
+You’ll find all of the different bets in the menu -it’s always worth studying your options- you’ll get more out of the game.